Combinatorial generation via permutation languages. III. Rectangulations: Preliminaries

 \subsection{Generic rectangulations}

 A \emph{generic rectangulation}, or rectangulation for short, is a partition of a rectangle into finitely many interior-disjoint axis-aligned rectangles, such that no four rectangles of the partition have a point in common; see Figure~\ref{fig:rect}.
 In other words, every point where three rectangles meet, or where two rectangles meet the outer face forms a T-joint with the incident rectangle boundaries.
 Given rectangles $r$ and~$s$, we say that $r$ is \emph{left} of~$s$, and $s$ is \emph{right} of~$r$, if the right side of~$r$ intersects the left side of~$s$ (necessarily in a line segment, rather than a single point).
 Similarly, we say that $r$ is \emph{below}~$s$, and $s$ is \emph{above}~$r$, if the top side of~$r$ intersects the bottom side of~$s$.
-We consider generic rectangulations up to equivalence that preserves the left/right and below/above relations between rectangles, and we use $\cR_n$ to denote the set of all rectangulations with $n$ rectangles.
+We consider generic rectangulations up to equivalence that preserves the left/right and below/above relations between rectangles, and we use $\cR_n$, $n\geq 1$, to denote the set of all rectangulations with $n$ rectangles.
+We write $\square$ for the unique rectangulation in~$\cR_1$, i.e., the rectangulation consisting of a single rectangle.

 We refer to every rectangle corner in a rectangulation as a \emph{vertex}, to every minimal line segment between two vertices as an \emph{edge}, and to every maximal line segment between two vertices that are not corners of the rectangulation as a \emph{wall}.
 The \emph{type} of a vertex that is not a corner of the rectangulation describes the shape of the T-joint at this vertex, and it is one of $\bottomT$, $\rightT$, $\topT$, or $\leftT$.